copdips/copdips.github.io/_posts/2018/2018-05-03-setting-up-github-pages-with-custom-domain-over-https.md

    <https://help.github.com/articles/setting-up-an-apex-domain/#configuring-a-records-with-your-dns-provider>

+   My DNS registrar doesn't support ALIAS nor ANAME, I should go will the A record :

     - Add a **A** DNS record pointing **@** to **185.199.108.153**
     - Add a **A** DNS record pointing **@** to **185.199.109.153**
     - Add a **A** DNS record pointing **@** to **185.199.110.153**